 A candidate has a choice to choose the elective courses.
 A list of elective courses is pooled together, enabling a candidate to choose the electives from a pool so that he/she can focus to a specific theme.
 Otherwise also he/ she can exercise the choice to choose electives from across the pools.
-Students may be also enrol for courses which may not be listed under any pool, which are called 'Free elective courses'.
-Additionally, elective credits may be earned through enrolment and successful completion of BoS approved MOOC courses offered on the SWAYAM platform.
+There may be courses which may not be listed under any pool, which are called 'Free elective courses'.

-Elective courses offered for each programme are categorized as 'program electives' that are aimed at offering the advanced/ additional knowledge in the chosen discipline.
+Elective courses offered for each programme are categorized as 'program electives' that are aimed at offering the advanced/ additional knowledge in the chosen branch discipline.

-Care should be exercised while opting for program elective courses and Add-on Certification courses that is a course opted as program elective should not be registered as a course under Add-on courses and vice versa.
+Care should be exercised while opting for program elective courses and Add-on degree courses that is a course opted as program elective should not be registered as a course under Add-on degree courses and vice versa.

-Apart from 80 credits, additionally candidate may earn 12 credits from program electives.
+Apart from 68 credits, additionally candidate may earn 12 credits from program electives.
 These elective credits can optionally be earned in part or full through MOOCs offered via the SWAYAM platform.
 Students are encouraged to explore such online learning opportunities to foster self-directed and innovative learning approaches.
-To facilitate the process of acquiring the elective credits through MOOCS, VFSTR has constituted "Online course committee" at Central level with 1-2 members represented from each of the department to guide students in selection of courses and to assist them with further steps if required until completion of the courses.
+To facilitate the process of acquiring the elective credits through MOOCS, VFSTR has constituted "Online course committee" at Central level with 1-2 members represented from each of the department to guide students in selection of courses and to assist them with further steps if required until completion of the courses